asaravia-butler/COV-IRT/RNAseq/Conda_Environments/README.md

 <br>

-### Install the conda environments by downloading the respective yaml file then run the following command for each conda environment needed:
+### Install each conda environment by downloading the respective yaml file then runnning the following command:

   ```
   conda env create -f conda_env_name.yml